httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

   Accept-CH-Lifetime: 86400
 ~~~

 For example, based on the Accept-CH and Accept-CH-Lifetime example above, a user agent could persist an origin-wide Accept-CH preference for up to 86400 seconds (1 day).
-Then, if a request is initiated to the same origin before the preference is stale (e.g. as a result of a navigation to the origin, or fetching a subresource from the origin) the client could append the requested header fields (DPR, Width, and Viewport-Width in this example) to the request and any subresource requests initiated as a result of processing a response from same origin.
+Then, if a request is initiated to the same origin before the preference is stale (e.g. as a result of a navigation to the origin, or fetching a resource from the origin) the client could append the requested header fields (DPR, Width, and Viewport-Width in this example) to all requests matching that origin.

 If Accept-CH-Lifetime occurs in a message more than once, the last value overrides all previous occurrences.